Dark Funeral (1993-present): a Black Metal band from Stockholm, Sweden.

 Dominion (Real Name: Matti Makela) joined as a session bass player, which would become a permanent arrangement after the Swedish Hultsfreds festival, when Typhos was given the boot.
 Dominion played second guitar (he originally played lead guitar) while Caligula reverted to both bass and vocals.
 And, as if that weren't enough, just before the "Bleed For Satan" European tour with Cannibal Corpse and Infernal Majesty, Alazazmon left and Gaahnfaust (Real Name: Robert Lundin) took his place.
 Several more tours would follow, including one in Mexico, as well as a late 1998 tour, including a very successful European one with Dimmu Borgir.
 They squeezed off a well done disc of cover tracks named Teach Your Children To Worship Satan (2000), featuring King Diamond`s The Trial, Slayer's Dead Skin Mask, Sodom's Remember The Fallen and Mayhem's Pagan Fears as well as a new track of their own An Apprentice Of Satan.
 Defleshed (Real Name: Matte Modin; taking his handle from his other outfit) also joined at this time as a permanent member.

-On June 30, 2011, Dark Funeral announced that Nachtgarm of Negator is the new vocalist, a week after Dominator returned to the band.
+On June 30, 2011, Dark Funeral announced that Nachtgarm (Real Name: Steve Marbs) of Negator was the new vocalist, a week after Dominator returned to the band.
 On July 27, 2011, Zornheym became the band's new bassist.

 Footnote: Daimon (Real Name: Richard Cabeza) played bass on some tour slots, likewise for Kenth Philipson (a.k.a.
 Lord K).

-Footnote: Diskery founder and author, Derek McDonald, met Dark Funeral, who once toured on the same bill as his cousin Chris' band (Infernal Majesty), at the Opera House bar in Toronto on Jan.
+Footnote: Diskery founder and author, Derek McDonald, met dark funeral, who once toured on the same bill as his cousin Chris' band (Infernal Majesty), at the Opera House bar in Toronto on January.
 13, 2007 back stage.

 See Less... ⏫